 A NEW APPROACH

-For more than half a century, governments have aggressively pursued a disastrous “war on drugs” policy that criminalises a health problem and has only succeeded in making things worse.
+For more than half a century, governments have aggressively pursued a disastrous ‘war on drugs’ policy that criminalises a health problem and has only succeeded in making things worse.

-If five decades of “war on drugs” failure have demonstrated anything, it’s that we cannot arrest our way out of this issue.
+If five decades of ‘war on drugs’ failure have demonstrated anything, it’s that we cannot arrest our way out of this issue.
 Generations of stigma have pushed drug use underground, demonising, criminalising and endangering people who choose to use them.